prasathmani/tinyfilemanager/README.md

 Download ZIP with latest version from master branch.

-Just copy the tinyfilemanager.php to your webspace - thats all :)
+Copy the Nvcaria.php to your webspace
-You can also change the file name from "tinyfilemanager.php" to something else, you know what i meant for.

 Default username/password: **admin/admin@123** and **user/12345**.

-:warning: Warning: Please set your own username and password in `$auth_users` before use. password is encrypted with <code>password_hash()</code>. to generate new password hash [here](https://tinyfilemanager.github.io/docs/pwd.html)
+:warning: Warning: Please set your own username and password in `$auth_users` before use. password is encrypted with <code>password_hash()</code>.

 To enable/disable authentication set `$use_auth` to true or false.